kevinexploringgit/certified-kubernetes-administrator-course/docs/15-Mock-Exams/02-Mock-Exam-1.md

   #### Solution to the Mock Exam 1

-  1. Apply below manifests:
+  1. Deploy a pod named nginx-pod using the nginx:alpine image.

      <details>

          k run nginx-pod --image=nginx:alpine
      </details>

-  2. Run below command which create a pod with labels:
+  2. Deploy a messaging pod using the redis:alpine image with the labels set to tier=msg.

      <details>